bencooperjamin/xlmentoringwxh/README.md

 - [w3schools](https://www.w3schools.com/tags/att_audio_autoplay.asp): To confirm how to add audio player and pdf

-- [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/): Insert th cards, navigation bar, footer contact form and how to use the grid system for the layout/
+- [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/): Insert the cards, navigation bar, footer, contact form and to use the grid system for the layout.

 - [Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/15fe9d557bcc4af5a117465b9150454f/) - Love Running Mini Project: Support with styling within style.css and code from the form challenge and using the form dump.